kia999/GOST/doc/bibtex/gost/README.md

 2, Restored @MastersThesis instead of @MasterThesis (thanks to Leonid Sinev).

-3. media="eresource" field is introduced in addition to the media="online" and media="text"; if present, the media field is not ignored any more in modern bst-styles compiled without the strict option.
+3. Media="eresource" field is introduced in addition to the media="online" and media="text"; if present, the media field is not ignored any more in modern bst-styles compiled without the strict option.

-4. location field is introduced as an alias of address field.
+4. Location field is introduced as an alias of address field.

 5. @DSCISTHESIS entry renamed to @DOCTHESIS.

+6. School field is now treated as an alias of institution.

+7. Specialitycode is added for @THESIS and similar entries; number is treated as alias of specialitycode.

+8. Type field in THESIS and similar entries can now accept three values (mathesis, phdthesis, docthesis) which are translated to built-in language-sensitive strings; any other value is reproduced literally.

 What's new in version 1.2h (2016.08.21)